cbaez2/InsuranceClaimsSimulator/README.md

 > [**Download Insurance Claim Simulator (.zip)**](https://github.com/cbaez2/InsuranceClaimsSimulator/releases/download/v1.0/InsuranceClaimsSimulator.zip)

-- Just unzip and run `InsuranceClaimsSimulator.exe`.
+- Unzip and run InsuranceClaimsSimulator.exe.
-- Windows may show a warning since this app isn’t from a known publisher.
-- Just click “More info” → “Run anyway.”
+- If Windows shows a warning, click “More info” → “Run anyway.”
 - This executable was built locally by the project author and contains no installers, ads, or trackers.

 ---